Barry Welsh Is Coming: Hugh Pugh

-The most popular segment of the programme, Hugh Pugh is a news reporter from Fishguard in West Wales played by John Sparkes.
-He has a strong aversion towards Barry Welsh, partly because Cardiff is more "advanced" than Fishguard, and partly because Barry Welsh is the host of the show.
-His reports are constantly in black and white (though he has briefly appeared in colour).
-It is explained that Fishguard itself is in black and white because it is behind the rest of [Wales].
+In the most popular segment of the programme, Hugh Pugh was a news reporter from Fishguard in West Wales played by John Sparkes.
+He had a strong aversion towards Barry Welsh, partly because Cardiff is more "advanced" than Fishguard, and partly because Barry Welsh is the host of the show.
+His reports were generally in black and white, suggesting that Fishguard itself is in black and white because it is behind the rest of Wales.
 The news reports are made to match old news reels to accommodate Sparkes' jokes.
 Hugh Pugh holds an old-fashioned microphone in one hand, but is always holding the lead's plug in the other.

 Crime in Fishguard is kept under control by Detective Chief Inspector Shortarse, leader of the Santa Squad, a crime unit featuring policemen all dressed as Santa Claus.
 The most wanted man in Fishguard is ganglord Larry Island (A satire of Barry Island), who runs a gang of baby criminals trained to steal toys and make forgery paintings.
 Members of the gang include Mad One-Eyed Jack and Baby-Faced Baby.

 Transport in Fishguard is restricted to motor vehicles for moving about in the town.
 A small railway, the Fishguard - Fishguard Railway (run by Fishrail) is also used.
 To get around outside of Fishguard, the main mode of transport is lace-up shoes, although there are elastic-sided boots on some routes.
 A pipeline was also built to pump thousands of tourists each year into West Wales, but the casualties from its first run meant that it was soon replaced by an A-Road.

 Most of the newsreels of Fishguard are doctored from old newscasts from the 1960s, with the names of celebrities altered for humour, including Richard Cliff (Cliff Richard) and East Clintwood (Clint Eastwood).

 Other characters from Fishguard include Mayor Kenny Twat, the mayor's son Rasputin Twat, Terry Phone of the Telephone Club, fireman Norman Helmet, farmer Dung bowen, retired soldier Mr. Clinc-Lee Dead, Mrs. Hideous, coracle enthusiast Geraint Pillock, the girl group The Pop Tarts, Anne Robinson, Trevor McDonald, Pamela Anderson, the Welsh-Language Homosexual Society, the West Wales Tortoise Impersonation Society, Colonel Tosser Thompson and the Royal Fish-Guards, Mr. Slightly Thomas, the Fishguard Staring Club, Dr. Raj Willseeyounow at St. Sardines Hospital, the 92-year-old plastic surgeon with poor vision Doctor Jekyll, trouser expert Professor Zip Fastener, and Sam and Ella Vomit of Sam and Ella's restaurant.